Babylon Empire Timeline in the Right Order

 Step2Add a Background Image

-• Go to the Insert tab and click Picture.
+• Navigate to the Insert tab and click Picture.

-• Choose Local Pictures to upload a background image.
+• Choose Local Pictures to upload an image that will serve as your timeline's backdrop.

-• Use the Adjust option on the floating toolbar to change brightness, contrast, or transparency so it suits your design.
+• Utilize the Adjust options on the floating toolbar to fine-tune the image's brightness, contrast, and transparency, ensuring it complements your design.

 EdrawMax Interface - Insert Background Image